temporal-community/temporal-ai-agent/docs/contributing.md

 1. Push your branch to the remote repository.
 2. Open a Pull Request (PR) against the `main` branch.
 3.  **Describe your changes:** Clearly explain what you changed and why.
 Reference any related issues.
 4.  **Ensure tests pass:** All CI checks, including tests and linters, must pass.
-The command `poetry run pytest --workflow-environment=time-skipping` is a good one to run locally.
+The command `uv run pytest --workflow-environment=time-skipping` is a good one to run locally.
 5.  **Request review:** Request a review from one or more maintainers.

 ## Reporting Bugs